Gilenya (Fingolimod Hydrochloride)

 Used For

-treating relapsing forms of multiple sclerosis in adults, children and adolescents (10 years and above)
+treatment of relapsing forms of multiple sclerosis in adults, children, and adolescents (10 years and older)

 How Taken